AdobeDocs/target.en/help/main/c-integrating-target-with-mac/mcp/target-mcp-tools-reference.md

 **Tool:** `update_activity`

-Update an existing A/B Test or Experience Targeting activity.
+Update an existing A/B Test, Experience Targeting, or Automated Personalization activity.

 Uses a read-modify-write pattern: fetches the current state, merges your changes, validates, and sends the update.
-Supports A/B Test and Experience Targeting activities only; Automated Personalization, Auto-Allocate, Multivariate Test, and Recommendations activities are read-only.
+Supports A/B Test, Experience Targeting, and Automated Personalization activities; Auto-Allocate, Multivariate Test, and Recommendations activities are read-only.
+The structured `goal`, `audience_ids`, and `additional_metrics` parameters are supported for A/B Test and Experience Targeting only; Automated Personalization activities accept plain field-merge updates.

 | Parameter | Type | Required | Description |
 |---|---|---|---|